BackThe Ashover Book

 The Ashover Book: Different approaches to Dance Interpretation

-The Ashover Book is a hand-written manuscript by David Wall, c.
-1764.
-There is a memorial plaque at All Saints' Church, Ashover, which reads approximately:
+There is a memorial plaque at All Saints' Church, Ashover, which reads:

-whose superior performance upon the Bassoon endeared him to an extensive Musical Acquaintance.
+To the memory of David Wall, whose superior performance upon the Bassoon endeared him to an extensive Musical Acquaintance.
 His social life closed on the 4th day of December 1796, in his 57th year.

 In 1927 the Sheffield branch of the English Folk Dance Society (which became the English Folk Dance and Song Society a few years later) published a book, “Five Country Dances together with their Tunes circa A.D.
 1764 as recorded by DAVID WALL, ASHOVER, DERBYSHIRE”.
 The book includes facsimiles from the manuscript, and the five dances are: